WebAssembly/component-model/design/mvp/Explainer.md

 Lastly, the `core:alias` module declarator allows a module type definition to reuse (rather than redefine) type definitions in the enclosing component's core type index space via `outer` `type` alias.
-In the MVP, validation restricts `core:alias` module declarators to *only* allow `outer` `type` aliases but, in the future, more kinds of aliases would be meaningful and allowed.
+In the MVP, validation restricts `core:alias` module declarators to *only* allow `outer` `type` aliases (into an enclosing component's or component-type's core type index space).
+In the future, more kinds of aliases would be meaningful and allowed.

 As an example, the following component defines two semantically-equivalent module types, where the former defines the function type via `type` declarator and the latter refers via `alias` declarator.
-Note that, since core type definitions are validated in a Core WebAssembly context that doesn't "know" anything about components, the module type `$C2` can't name `$C` directly in the text format but must instead use the appropriate [de Bruijn] index (`1`).
-In both cases, the defined/aliased function type is given index `0` since module types always start with an empty type index space.
 ```wasm
 (component $C
   (core type $C1 (module